Back to Tutorials

 print(f"Loaded model: {model_name}")

-Step 2: Prepare Input Data
+Step 2: Preparing the Input Pipeline

 input_text = "The quick brown fox jumps over the lazy dog."